1. Apxium Help Center

 1. Declined Due to Insufficient Funds, Refer to Customer or Generic Decline/ Unspecified Failure

-if the system has reached the maximum attempts and would like to re-enter the same payment method, suggest deleting the payment method first from the Apx Auto payment method screen as the system might recognise the same payment token and it will continue to fail and will continue to get an email saying Auto Pay Invoice - Will No Longer Be Attempted”.
+If the system has reached the maximum number of payment attempts and you wish to re-enter the same payment method, it is advisable to delete the payment method first from the APX Auto payment method screen.
+This is because the system may recognize the existing payment token, causing repeated failures, and you will continue to receive notifications stating "Auto Pay Invoice - Will No Longer Be Attempted."

 2. Declined Due to Expired Card, Payer has closed account or Invalid Details